2020 has been swept away by COVID-19. But there’s one thing on the horizon that’s still set to have a big impact on the nation: Brexit.

 How can I find out more?

-BIBA’s Brexit microsite is the best way to find out up to date information.
+BIBA’s Brexit microsite is a good way to find out up to date information.
+You can also speak to our expert team on the subject matter at any time.
+We’re happy to help.